starknet-edu/counter-workshop/README.md

 ### Requirements

-- Store a variable named `counter` as `u32` type in the `Storage` struct.
-- Implement the constructor function that initializes the `counter` variable with a given input value.
 - Implement a public function named `get_counter()` which returns the value of the `counter` variable.
 - The `get_counter()` function must be within the contract's interface named `ICounter`.